Health Care Assessments and Plans

 Children under 16 - Not 'Gillick' Competent

 Where a child under the age of 16 lacks capacity to consent (i.e. is not Gillick Competent), consent can be given on their behalf by any one person with Parental Responsibility.
-Consent given by one person with Parental Responsibility is valid, even if another person with Parental Responsibility withholds consent (however, legal advice may be necessary in such cases).
-Where the local authority, as corporate parent, is giving consent, the ability to give that consent may be delegated to a carer (foster carer or registered manager of the children's home where the child resides) as a part of 'day-to-day parenting', which will be documented in the child's Care Plan (see Delegation of Authority to Foster Carers and Residential Workers Procedure).
+Consent given by one person with Parental Responsibility is valid, even if another person with Parental Responsibility withholds consent.
+(However, legal advice may be necessary in such cases).
+Where the local authority, as corporate parent, is giving consent, the ability to give that consent may be delegated to a carer (foster carer or registered manager of the children's home where the child resides) as a part of 'day-to-day parenting', which will be documented in the child's Placement Plan (see Delegation of Authority to Foster Carers and Residential Workers).For further information on consent, see Department of Health and Social Care Reference Guide to Consent for Examination or Treatment.

 4. Health Plans